Larry Mantle

-AirTalk's interview/call-in format includes guests and topics focused on current events, issues of public debate, and societal trends.
+AirTalk's interview/call-in format includes guests and topics focused on local news, politics, science, the arts, entertainment and more.
 Some segments are devoted to listeners calling in with their analysis or experiences related to a current issue.

-Mantle also hosts the movie review program FilmWeek, which includes interviews with actors, directors, screenwriters, and others essential in making films.
+Mantle is also the host of FilmWeek, which airs Fridays 10-11am and 10-11pm, and Saturdays 12-1pm which includes interviews with actors, directors, screenwriters, and others essential in making films.

 Notable interviewees

 Mantle has interviewed presidents Barack Obama, Joe Biden, and Jimmy Carter, along with governors, senators, cabinet members, and other high-ranking public officials.
 These guests include Hillary Clinton and Rosa Parks.

 AirTalk also covers entertainment and culture, with guests including Aretha Franklin, Steve Martin, Quentin Tarantino, Christopher Nolan, Martin Scorsese, Herbie Hancock, Jennifer Lawrence, Quincy Jones, and Arturo Sandoval.

 Early life and education

 Mantle is a fourth-generation Angeleno, who grew up in Baldwin Hills, Inglewood, and Hollywood.

 Mantle was born to teenage parents John Mantle and Carole Hubka (now Morse).
 They raised Mantle in close contact with his grandparents and great grandparents, who helped develop Mantle's appreciation for the dynamism of Los Angeles.

 After graduating from high school, Mantle went to Southern California College in Costa Mesa, California.
 Mantle graduated in 1979 with a degree in psychology.

 Mantle studied briefly at Fuller Theological Seminary in Pasadena, before concluding the ministry was not a good fit.
 His first wife, Constance, encouraged him to pursue a career in radio, given his love of the medium.